 The first thing I realized was that this dress is transparent.
 The material is SO thin and cheap, you can literally see every nook and cranny.

 Thankfully, the ribbing means that it doesn't show up as much in photos — but rest assured, my entire butt is OUT in this dress.
-Granted, for $30 you're not going to get a gown of royal quality, but this was practically pornographic.
+Granted, for $30 you're not going to get a gown of royal quality, but this was very close to become not safe for work.

 And it didn't stop there.
 This dress gave both of us MASSIVE boob issues — or tiny ones, as the case may be.